 Charlie: Look, if you doubt my word, get me a Labrador, and I'll retrieve it for you.
 That's fair, isn't it?

 'Awful Orphan'.
-Porky Pig finally gives in and lets Charlie stay, but Charlie changes his mind and decides to leave, until Porky Pig begins laughing like a maniac and walks towards Charlie with a Slasher Smile, kind of counting as Nightmare Fuel, forcing him to stay, even barking like a dog when Charlie tries to leave while Porky is sleeping at his feet at the end of the cartoon.
+Porky Pig finally gives in and lets Charlie stay, but Charlie changes his mind and decides to leave because of Porky always fighting with his neighbors, but then Porky begins laughing evilly and tells Charlie, "You're gonna stay alright!
+I'm gettin' to like you!" and walks towards Charlie with a Slasher Smile, kind of counting as Nightmare Fuel.
+Moments later, Porky begins barking and snarling like a dog when Charlie tries to leave while Porky is sleeping at his feet at the end of the cartoon.

 From the same cartoon, Porky shipping Charlie over to Siberia.
 Moments later, Charlie returns in a Russian outfit: